fastoch/Nest-Full-Course/TUTO.md

 Then, we need to insert the pipe as **middleware** into a route handler.
 We will use the `ParseIntPipe` in the methods that needed the unary plus operator for the `id` parameter.
-`ParseIntPipe` transforms the data into a number, so we won't need the unary plus operator anymore.
+`ParseIntPipe` transforms string numbers into integers, so we won't need the unary plus operator anymore.

 Here's an example applied to our `remove()` method:
 ```ts